 A character that, when unquoted, separates words.
-A metacharacter is a blank or one of the following characters: '|', '&', ';', '(', ')', '<', or '>'.
+A metacharacter is a space, tab, newline, or one of the following characters: '|', '&', ';', '(', ')', '<', or '>'.

 name A word consisting solely of letters, numbers, and underscores, and beginning with a letter or underscore.
 Names are used as shell variable and function names.
 Also referred to as an identifier.